-For the duration of injury leave, employees will be paid at their base rate of pay in effect at the start of injury leave and will continue to accrue personal leave and floating holiday leave.
+Employees on injury leave will continue to accrue personal leave and floating holiday leave.
 The employee's annual travel allowance payment will be prorated based on the actual number of hours worked in the year in which injury leave is granted.
 The Employer will continue to provide health insurance and make required employer payroll contributions for the duration of on the job injury leave.
 A maximum of twelve (12) consecutive months of injury leave will be granted under this provision.